wjb321/nRF5283-/gpio_input/README.rst

 This application can be built and executed on QEMU as follows:

 .. zephyr-app-commands::
-   :zephyr-app: samples/hello_world
+   :zephyr-app: samples/gpio_input
-   :host-os: unix
+   :host-os: linux
-   :board: qemu_x86
+   :board: nrf5283
    :goals: run
    :compact: